Why Software Architecture Matters in Custom Software Development

 Maintainability means that someone who didn’t build the system can understand and modify it.
 This is where most teams fail.
 They build something that works beautifully in the heads of the original developers and becomes incomprehensible to everyone else.

 If your architecture requires a two-hour explanation before anyone can make changes, it’s not maintainable.
 It’s a liability.
+Getting these three right early is also where bringing in outside development help pays for itself, because an experienced team has already lived through every way these qualities break.

 The Scalability Trap